-The opportunity is massive, but so are the pitfalls if you’re not prepared.
-It’s not simply a matter of scaling up your previous approach to accommodate more traffic and transactions; your customers have different needs in a post-COVID world.
+The opportunity is massive, but so are the pitfalls if you’re not prepared and It’s not simply a matter of scaling up your previous approach to accommodate more traffic and transactions.
 Here are three things to keep in mind to ensure you exceed their expectations this year.

 Read the room

 Now is the time to prove that your business doesn’t just talk about putting your customers first, you really mean it.
 Before you send that marketing email urging them to buy a sale item before it’s too late, consider their state of mind.
 Depending where they’re located, your customers might be craving more meaningful experiences like a meal at their favourite restaurant after many weeks of lockdown, or wishing the borders would open so they can visit friends and family.
 An overly price-driven message could alienate them.
 You can prevent this by introducing a human element to the offer, such as donating a portion of your proceeds to a local charity.